phat-vtcf/dc_tts/README.md

-# Text-to-speech model: A TensorFlow Implementation of DC-TTS.
+# Testing STT performance on DC-TTS - _A Tensorflow Implementation of DC-TTS_.

 ## Requirements: